-This was the seventh year of participation in the Lakes Lay Monitoring Program (LLMP) for the Mendum's Pond monitors.
-The Lay Monitors of the lake were again Audry and Maynard Heckel, while Maynard undertook the additional responsibility of coordinating the monitoring activities on Mendums Pond and acting as liaison to the Freshwater Biology Group.
+This was the third year of participation in the Lakes Lay Monitoring Program (LLMP) for the Mirror Lake monitors.
+The Lay Monitors of Mirror Lake were Ruth Bauer, Ruth Conway, S. Fredricksen, Alan and Jane Mckersie, Marry Ann Murray, Dennis Roessiger and Mary Williams.
 The FBG congratulates the Lay Monitors on the quality of their work, and the time and effort put forth.
-We encourage other interested citizens to join the monitoring effort on Mendum's Pond in 1994.
-Funding for the monitoring program was provided by the University of New Hampshire Recreation Department, the McDanieal Shore Drive Association and the Mendum's Pond Road Association.
+We encourage other interested members of the Mirror Lake Association to join the monitoring effort on Mirror Lake.
+Funding for the monitoring program was provided by the Mirror Lake Association.

-The Freshwater Biology Group is a not-for-profit research program co-supervised by Dr. Alan Baker and Dr. James Haney and coordinated by Jeffrey Schloss.
-Members of the FBG summer field team included Roy Clark, Robert Craycraft (who assisted in the coordination of the FBG), Amanda Jamison, Gregory O'Neil, Sean Proll and Jeffrey Schloss.
+The Freshwater Biology Group is a not-for-profit research program co-supervised by Dr. Alan Baker and Dr. James Haney and coordinated by Robert Craycraft and Jeffrey Schloss.
+Members of the FBG summer field team included Roy Clark, Robert Craycraft, Amanda Jamison, Gregory O'Neil, Sean Proll and Jeffrey Schloss.
 Other FBG staff assisting in the fall included Jessica Chappel, Steven Meyer and Marjorie Steele.